Snood (video game): Awards and recognition

 Steve Wozniak, co-founder of Apple, Inc., lists Snood as one of his favorite games.

 Jupiter Media Metrix found in 2001 that Snood was the ninth most-played game with 1.5 million unique users.
 This is most notable because most of the games on the list came with various versions of Windows (such as the top-ranked game, Solitaire, with 46.7 million users).
 The "addictive" qualities of the game have been described in an article titled "Snood: At Least It's Not Crack".

-Snood received 2004 Shareware Industry Award for Best Game Action/Arcade on July 17, 2004.
+Snood received the 2004 Shareware Industry Award for Best Game Action/Arcade on July 17.

 Snood has been used regularly by the Ronald McDonald House staff at Stanford University as a tool to teach seriously ill children.
 It has also been used as palliative for patients who are undergoing chemotherapy, bone marrow transplants and dialysis.

 Snood was voted "One of the Top 10 Things on the Web to make you happy", by the Daily News (New York) in April 2009.